ioreka/uncommonplace/Team Topologies, organizing business and technology teams for fast flow.md

 As members of the technology teams managing these interfaces, we must shift our thinking from treating teams as collections of interchangable individuals that will succeed as long as they follow the "right" process and use the "right" tools, to treating humans and technology as a single human/computer carbon/silicon sociotechnical ecosystem.
 At the same time, we need to ensure that teams are intrinsically motivated and are given a real chance of doing their best work within such a system.
 #teamwork #culture #productivity #humans-and-machines

-By keeping things team-sized, we help to achieve what MacCormack and colleagues call "an 'architecture for paticpation' that promotes ease of understanding by limiting module size, and ease of contribution by minimizing the propagation of design changes."
+By keeping things team-sized, we help to achieve what MacCormack and colleagues call "an 'architecture for paricpation' that promotes ease of understanding by limiting module size, and ease of contribution by minimizing the propagation of design changes."
 #participation

 With open-plan offices and, particularly, with ubiquitous, instant communication via chat tools, anyone can communicate with anyone else.
 In this situation, one can accidentally fall into a pattern of communication and interaction where everyone NEEDS to communicate with everyone else (putting the onus on the consumer to distill what is relevant) in order to get work done.
 From the viewpoint of Conway's law, this will drive unintended consequences for the software systems, especially a lack of modularity between subsystems.